yeblo/DSA-Practice/README.md

 Breadth first search is good for shortest path
     -Bellman for shortest path problems with negative weight -Dijstrak for shortest path w/o negative weight

+Linked List
+    Pattern
+        - Slow and fast pointer approach
+        - such that fast pointer moves twice as fast as the slow pointer